GustavoRauSchaun/data-structures-algorithms/README.md

-# 📦 Warehouse Inventory System
+# 📦 Warehouse stock System

-Welcome to my Inventory Control portfolio project.
+Welcome to my stock Control portfolio project.
 This repository is designed to showcase my **programming evolution and learning curve in C**, demonstrating how a project can mature from basic structured logic into a professional, modular, and dynamic system.

 The repository is explicitly split into two versions to highlight this technical growth.